The optic nerve is in the back of the eye.

-The optic nerve begins in the optic disc, a structure that is 1.5 mm (0.06 in) in diameter and located in the back of the eye.
+The optic nerve begins in the optical disc, a structure that is 1.5 mm (0.06 in) in diameter and located in the back of the eye.

 The optic disc is formed from the convergence of the fibers of the exit ganglion cells (called axons) as they pass outside the eye.

-When the nerve emerges from the back of the eye, it passes through the rest of the posterior orbit (eye socket) and through the optic bone channel to emerge intracranially in the lower part of the front of the brain.
+When the nerve emerges from the back of the eye, it passes through the rest of the posterior orbit (eye socket) and through the optical bone channel to occur intracranially in the lower part of the front of the brain.

-Here, approximately half of the nerve fibers in each eye continue on the same side of the brain and the remaining nerve fibers cross in the chiasm to join the fibers of the opposite eye on the other side of the brain.
+Here, approximately half of the nerve fibers in each eye continue on the same side of the brain, and the remaining nerve fibers cross in the chiasm to join the threads of the opposite eye on the other side of the brain.

-This arrangement is essential to produce binocular vision.
+This arrangement is essential for producing binocular vision.

 Posterior to the optic chiasm, the nerve fibers travel in optical frames to various portions of the brain-predominantly the lateral geniculate nuclei.

-The fibers of the lateral geniculate nuclei form the optical radiations that are directed towards the visual cortex located in the occipital lobes in the posterior part of the brain.
+The fibers of the lateral geniculate nuclei form the optical radiations directed towards the visual cortex located in the occipital lobes in the posterior part of the brain.